public-awesome/cw-nfts/README.md

 ### `cw721` Package

+tl;dr: contracts may use `Cw721OnchainExtensions` for onchain, `Cw721BaseExtensions` for offchain, or `Cw721Extensions` for custom metadata.
+These extension implements `Cw721Query` and `Cw721Execute` traits.
+Both traits provide default implemtation.
+A contract may customize and adjust specific trait functions.

-The `cw721` package contains contains [traits.rs](./packages/cw721/src/traits.rs).
-For ease-of-use the traits `Cw721Query` and `Cw721Execute` provides default implementations and may be customized by contracts.
-All default queries and operations are provided in [query.rs](./packages/cw721/src/query.rs) and [execute.rs](./packages/cw721/src/execute.rs).
+[traits.rs](./packages/cw721/src/traits.rs) in `cw721` package provides `Cw721Query` and `Cw721Execute` provides.
+Both traits have default implementations and may be customized by contracts.
+Default queries and operations are provided in [query.rs](./packages/cw721/src/query.rs) and [execute.rs](./packages/cw721/src/execute.rs).
 3rd party contracts may call query and execute messages using `Cw721Helper` in [helpers.rs](./packages/cw721/src/helpers.rs).